microsoft/api-guidelines/azure/Guidelines.md

 All Azure APIs **MUST** use explicit versioning.
 The Microsoft REST API guidelines offer different options on how to specify an API version and guidance on what constitutes a breaking change.
 This section of the Azure API guidelines describes updates those guidelines to ensure consistency between Azure services across Azure Stack, public Azure, and sovereign clouds.

+Retirement of an API version must follow the standard [_Azure Global Retirements and Breaking Changes_][7] policies in effect.

 ### Specifying the version in Azure

 The Microsoft REST API guidelines give two options for how services and clients communicate the version: a url segment and a query parameter.
 Azure services **MUST** use the api-version query parameter.
 For example: